stacks-network/stacks-core/CONTRIBUTING.md

 ## Changes to the Peer Network

-Any changes to the peer networking code **must be run in production before the PR can be merged.**  The submitter should set up a testable node or set of nodes that reviewers can interact with.
+Any changes to the peer networking code **must be run on both mainnet and testnet before the PR can be merged.**  The submitter should set up a testable node or set of nodes that reviewers can interact with.

-Changes to the peer network should be deployed incrementally and tested by multiple ecosystem entities when possible to verify that they function properly in a production setting.
+Changes to the peer network should be deployed incrementally and tested by multiple parties when possible to verify that they function properly in a production setting.

 ## Performance Improvements

 Any PRs that claim to improve performance **must ship with reproducible benchmarks** that accurately measure the improvement.
 This data must also be reported in the PR submission.

+For an example, see [PR #3075](https://github.com/stacks-network/stacks-blockchain/pull/3075).

 ## Error Handling

-* **Each subsystem must have its own `Error` type.**  Error types of aggregate subsystems are encouraged to both wrap their constituent subsystems' `Error` types in their own `Error` types, as well as provide conversions from them via a `From` trait implementation.
+* **Results must use `Error` types**.
+Fallible functions in the codebase must use `Error` types in their `Result`s.
+If a new module's errors are sufficiently different from existing `Error` types in the codebaes, the new module must define a new `Error` type.
+Errors that are caused by other `Error` types should be wrapped in a variant of the new `Error` type.
+You should provide conversions via a `From` trait implementation.

 * Functions that act on externally-submitted data **must never panic**.
 This includes code that acts on incoming network messages, blockchain data, and burnchain (Bitcoin) data.